-The best option as far as size and reliability is the sub-micron portable filters as they require no batteries and can be back flushed if clogged.
-They can freeze and burst, so in cold weather they should be kept in your sleeping bag at night or close to your body during the day.
+The best option as far as size and reliability are the sub-micron portable filters as they require no batteries and can be backflushed if clogged.
+They can freeze and burst, so in cold weather, they should be kept in your sleeping bag at night or close to your body during the day.

 Making the effort to use only filtered or treated water for drinking or cookware rinsing is indicated to avoid this inconvenient and possibly serious malady, especially with the high efficiency small portable filters now available.

 Backer, H. (2002).
 Water disinfection for international and wilderness travelers.
 Clinical Infectious Diseases, 34(3), 355–364.

 Reed BC, and Rasnake MS. 2016.
 "An Assessment of Coliform Bacteria in Water Sources near Appalachian Trail Shelters Within the Great Smoky Mountains National Park."
 Wilderness & Environmental Medicine 27 (1): 107-10.